rocker-org/devcontainer-features/src/r-rig/NOTES.md

 **Do not install this feature on R-installed images**, as rig does not manage R installed outside of rig.

 ## R package installation

+### Binary installation from RSPM

+On `ubuntu` on `linux/amd64` platforms, When you try to install the R package, it installs binaries from RStudio Public Package Manager.
+For other distributions or platforms, the R packages are installed from source, which takes longer to build.

+For more information, please check [the Rocker Project website](https://rocker-project.org/use/extending.html).

 ### Install R packages via `pak`